onslauth/varsymfs/README.md

 ```
 $ sudo insmod varsymfs.ko
-$ sudo mount -t varsymfs none /opt/pq/0
+$ sudo mount -o ENV_VAR -t varsymfs none /opt/pq/0
 ```

 This will create a mount point under the directory '/opt/pq/0/' which will contain a single symlink 'resolve'.
-Currently the symlink is hardcoded to use the environment variable 'PQ_CURRENT_CHASSIS'.
+The symlink will resolve to the value of the environment variable ENV_VAR.
+If the environment variable is not set, the symlink will simply appear to be a broken symlink.

 ### Demo